The Fear of Vision Symptoms

 Vision issues can mess with your head

 There is just something about losing one of your primary senses that can really mess with your head.
 Like so many things with this disease, it’s a mind game.
-You need to reassure yourself that you’ll be OK and that, statistically, you’ll be fine, that your vision will return.
+It can be good to reassure yourself that you’ll be OK and that, statistically, you should be fine, that your vision will return.
 Patience is the name of the game.
 That said, if you suspect that your vision issues are new or extremely worsened, get in touch with your neurologist.
-A course of steroids can be helpful in minimizing the overall time that you are suffering.

 Thanks so much for reading and always feel free to share!